Minneapolis approves cuts to police budget, not staffing

 “We all share a deep and abiding reverence for the role our local government plays in service of the people of our city," Frey said.
 "And today, there are good reasons to be optimistic about the future in Minneapolis.”

-The City Council had initially proposed to cut the city's authorized police force to 750 officers, down from the current 888, beginning in 2022.
-But they backtracked on that plan late Wednesday after the mayor called it “irresponsible."
-The council voted 7-6 to remove language that lowered the cap.
+City Council members had initially approved a proposal to cut the city's authorized police force to 750 officers, down from the current 888, beginning in 2022.
+But they changed course late Wednesday after the mayor called the move “irresponsible."
+The council voted 7-6 on Wednesday to keep the cap at 888.

+“Tonight the City Council passed a budget that represents a compromise, and also a big step forward into a more compassionate and effective public safety future,” said City Council member Steve Fletcher, co-author of the proposal to lower the cap on staffing.
+He said the City Council has more work to do and "we cannot afford to remain stuck in the past any longer.”

 Supporters call the City Council's plan “Safety for All,” the latest version of the “defund the police” movement that Minneapolis and other cities have considered since Floyd’s death ignited mass demonstrations against police brutality and a nationwide reckoning with racism.

-The plan cuts nearly $8 million from Mayor Jacob Frey’s $179 million policing budget and redirects it to mental health teams, violence prevention programs and other initiatives.
+The plan cuts nearly $8 million from Frey’s $179 million policing budget and redirects it to mental health teams, violence prevention programs and other initiatives.

 More than 300 Minneapolis residents signed up to speak about the proposal Wednesday, with some pleading for City Council members to deliver the reforms they promised after Floyd’s death, and others warning it would be irresponsible to cut officers.